alexltyt/mobileAppDev_assignment3/choose-ui-framework.md

 - **Learning Curve:** While Flutter is increasingly popular, if our development team is not familiar with it, there might be a learning curve involved.
 However, given Flutter's growing community and extensive documentation, this challenge is manageable.
 - **Package Limitations:** While Flutter has a vast library of packages, it might sometimes lag behind native platforms in terms of certain functionalities.
 This would require the team to build custom plugins.
 - **Future-Proofing:** With tech giants like Google backing Flutter, it's reasonably future-proof.
 Any updates or changes in the mobile development landscape will likely be quickly incorporated into the Flutter ecosystem.

-ensuring the framework aligns with user expectations and needs.